Historical

 translator, world traveler, ambassador, and historian.

-in 1910, he was throughout his life an ardent student
+he "was throughout his life an ardent student of the theory,

-engaged in combat, Burton was also the first to discover,
+Burton was also the first to discover, translate, and bring

-translate, and bring to the West both the Kama Sutra
+to the West both the Kama Sutra and the Arabian

 He